ehmatthes/pcc_2e/challenges/coding_for_social_justice.md

 ## Chapter 2

-In Chapter 2 we learn about variables, so here's a quick exercise to get you started.

 ### CSJ 2-1: Black Lives Matter

 Think of a statement you would make about the Black Lives Matter movement.
 For example, if you were going to hold up a sign in a march or in a protest, what would your sign say?